nilsmehlhorn/blog/posts/ngrx-unserializable-data/index.md

 ### Map: Object

 A [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) is almost identical to a regular object - both implement a key-value store.
-Although they have a different API and there are some subtle differences (e.g. objects only accepts plain keys while maps work with any type of key), it's pretty straightforward to replace maps with regular objects.
+Although they have a different API and there are some subtle differences (e.g. objects only accepts plain keys while maps work with any type of key), it's pretty straightforward to replace maps with regular objects in most cases.
 You can ensure type safety with [index types](https://www.typescriptlang.org/docs/handbook/interfaces.html#indexable-types) or leverage TypeScript's [`Record<Keys, Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeystype).

 Apart from not being serializable, maps are also not immutable.
 You mutate them by calling methods like `set()` or `delete()`.
-Leveraging objects and the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) is therefore the better choice.
+Leveraging objects and the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) is therefore definitely the better choice.

 ```diff
 type Todo = {id: number, text: string, done: boolean}